 This rule applies to women of any height.
 If you are petite, mastering the skill of “Rule of Thirds” dressing is number one of the “Best Petite Fashion Tricks of All Time”.

 If you have a long torso and short legs, high-waisted style should be a staple in your closet!
-Can speak from first-hand experience that high-waisted bottoms are the ONLY thing I wear, like these High Waisted Straight-Leg Jeans ($24.49).
+Can speak from first-hand experience that high-waisted bottoms are the ONLY thing I wear.

 Whether it’s high-waisted jeans, skirts, or dresses, they draw people’s attention above your natural waistline and make your torso look shorter and your legs look longer.

 Wearing high-waisted jeans make my legs look longer, like these High Rise Vintage Jeans ($79.95) that I love from GAP.

 In addition, I also used a belt to define my waist, which I will talk about later in this post because it’s another important tip you should use to make your torso look shorter.